-4 AAC 60.990.
+- 4 AAC 60.990.
 Definitions.
-Unless the context indicates otherwise, in this chapter

-(1) "commissioner" means the Commissioner of Education and Early

-Development;

-(2) "culturally responsive" has the meaning given in AS 14.60.010;

-(2) "department" means the Department of Education and Early Development;

-(3) "district-wide early education program" means a program, the primary function of which is educational, provided by a school district attended a public school kindergarten; and

-(A) for children who are four and five years of age and who have not
+Unless the context indicates otherwise, in this chapter - (1) "commissioner" means the Commissioner of Education and Early Development; - (2) "culturally responsive" has the meaning given in AS 14.60.010; - (2) "department" means the Department of Education and Early Development; - (3) "district-wide early education program" means a program, the primary function of which is educational, provided by a school district - (A) for children who are four and five years of age and who have not attended a public school kindergarten; and

+Register 2023 Register , 2023

+Education and Early Development